Essential Oils vs Fragrance Oils

-When it comes to scents, we're sure you come across many different scents ranging from everyone's favourite Lavender to other popular scents such as Coffee.
-You might have also come across buzzwords like essential oils, aromatherapy and fragrances!
+When it comes to scented products like perfumes or candles in Singapore, we're sure you've come across many different scents ranging from everyone's favourite Lavender to other popular scents such as Cotton Candy.

 Essential oils

-If you prefer natural scents, essential oils are a great choice.
-They’re extracted from herbs, flowers, and plants, most often through steam distillation.
-That involves heating the components until a gas is released, then condensing the gas back into a liquid.
+If you prefer scenting your space with natural products, essential oils are a great choice.
+Additionally, they are a healthier option for your wellbeing as it is 100% pure essential oils and all essential oils comes with therapeutic benefits as well.
+Pure essential oils are extracted from herbs, flowers, and plants, most often through steam distillation.
+That involves heating the components (for example in the case of lavender, it would be the lavender buds) until a gas is released, then condensing the gas back into a liquid.
 It’s a gentle but yet timely extraction process that ensures the sensitive compounds don’t break down, which makes it generally pricier.

 In aromatherapy, pure essential oils are utilised for health benefits, used topically or via inhalation, can help achieve balance physically, mentally and emotionally.
-It can relieve symptoms such as fatigue and pain, or even as an insect repellent.
+It can help reach a state of relaxation, encourage better quality of sleep and even relieve symptoms such as fatigue and pain.
+Some essential oils doubles up as a great addition to the house too!
+Lemon oil is a great option that can also be used as a cleansing agent for surfaces and countertops for degreasing.

 Fragrance oils

-With that, not everything in nature is able to produce an essential oil – you won’t find strawberry, vanilla, or coffee!
+With that, not everything in nature is able to produce an essential oil – you won’t find strawberry or cotton candy from sugar!
 This is where fragrance oils come in.

-As fragrance oils does not require complex extraction, it is generally much cheaper.
+As fragrance oils does not require complex extraction, and there for it is generally much cheaper to purchase products made with fragrance oils as the cost of fragrance oils are generally cheaper than essential oils.

 Summary of Essential Oils vs Fragrance Oils